Why a specific protocol?

 To use the Episurf MRI protocol, it needs to be configured on an MRI scanner in your radiology department.
 The protocol is available from your local Episurf representative who will assist your radiology team with configuring the scanner with the correct sequences.

 Episurf have developed a specific MRI protocol needed to be used for potential Episealer patients.
 This is to ensure correct damage assessment and 3D visualisation.
 The protocol can be applied to Siemens, GE and Philips MR-scanners with a magnetic field strength of at least 1.5T and an appropriate knee coil.
-It consist of a 3D sequence and 4-5 diagnostic 2D sequences.
+It consists of a 3D sequence and 4-5 diagnostic 2D sequences.

 How to set up the protocol